Optional Practical Training (OPT) & STEM OPT

 Some offices may require that you mail your original documents to them.
 OIE does NOT recommend students mailing in original immigration documents to the Social Security Administration in order to obtain an SSN.
 There is a risk that the immigration documents will not be returned to you in a timely manner or that they may be lost in the mail and difficult to replace.
 If you decide that you want to take the risk of mailing your documents, we strongly recommend that you mail the documents by a trackable method (you receive a tracking number that can be used to make sure your documents are delivered).

 If there is an option to make an in-person appointment with your local SSA office, we recommend that option.
-When you make an appointment, check if it is possible for you to use a printed version of your scanned CPT I-20.
-Please share with the SSA representative that CMU is operating remotely and the ability to send the original CPT I-20 is severely impaired.
+When you make an appointment, check if it is possible for you to use a printed version of your most recent scanned I-20.
+Please share with the SSA representative that CMU is operating remotely and the ability to send the original I-20 is severely impaired.
 The U.S. Department of Homeland Security has issued guidance allowing colleges in the U.S. to email signed scanned copies of the I-20 during the Coronavirus outbreak.

 For students on OPT: If you applied for OPT and requested an SSN on your Form I-765, you should receive your SSN card in the mail after your OPT is approved.